 What Is Avastin?

-Avastin was initially approved by the Food and Drug Administration (FDA) as a treatment for different types of cancer.
+Avastin was first approved by the Food and Drug Administration (FDA) to treat different types of cancer.
 Its use to treat eye disease is considered an “off-label” use.
-The FDA allows the use of drugs for conditions other than those for which it is approved if doctors are well informed about the product and proof has been shown of the drug’s positive effects.
+The FDA allows “off label” drug use if doctors are well informed about the product and studies prove the drug is helpful.